instructlab/community/CONTRIBUTOR_ROLES.md

 - You consistently assign, close, and reopen issues or PRs.
 - You actively triage issues and PRs with high quality.

-### Reviewer

-Reviewers are Members with high quality code contributions and who have demonstrated greater skill in reviewing the code.
-They are knowledgeable about both the codebase and software engineering principles.
-Their `LGTM` counts towards merging a code change by Maintainers.

-**Defined by:** *Reviewers* entry in the [MAINTAINER file](https://github.com/instructlab/community/blob/main/MAINTAINERS.md).

-#### Reviewer Requirements

-To become a project Reviewer, you must meet the following requirements:

-- You have been a Member for at least 1 month.
-- You have served as the primary Reviewer for at least 5 pull requests (PRs) to the project, and provided high quality reviews.
-- You are knowledgeable about the project.
-- You have been sponsored by two Maintainer.

-If you meet the requirements, nominate yourself to become a Reviewer by filing an issue in the appropriate project:

-- Ensure your sponsors are `@mentioned` on the email.
-- Include a list of contributions that are representative of your work.

-Maintainers will vote privately and respond to the issue with either acceptance or with feedback for suggested improvement.
-Feedback may be given privately.

-After a [decision has been made](https://github.com/instructlab/community/blob/main/governance.md#decision-making-at-the-instructlab-org-level), a Maintainer will create a PR to add you in the [MAINTAINER file](https://github.com/instructlab/community/blob/main/MAINTAINERS.md) within three weeks.

-#### Reviewer responsibilities and Privileges

-As a project Reviewer, you have the following responsibilities and privileges:

-- You are responsible for project quality control via code reviews.
-- You focus on quality and correctness, including testing code and factoring content.
-- You are responsive to review requests.
-- You review assigned PRs that are related to your area of expertise.
-- You test bugs that are assigned to you that are related to your area of expertise.
-- You are given `LGTM` privileges, which are considered one of the `LGTMs` required to merge a commit for a project.

 ### Maintainer

 Maintainers are first and foremost contributors that have shown they are committed to the long term success of a project.
 Maintainership is about building trust with the community and being a person that everyone can depend on to make consistent decisions in the best interest of the project.